-- A free-throw shooter or his team-mate on the last free throw, the ball shall be awarded to the opponents for a throw-in from the free-throw line extended unless that team is entitled to further possession. - An opponent of the free-throw shooter, a substitute free throw shall be awarded to the free-throw shooter. - Both teams, on the last free throw, a jump ball situation occurs.
+- 43.3.3 If a free throw is not successful and the violation is committed by: - A free-throw shooter or his team-mate on the last free throw, the ball shall be awarded to the opponents for a throw-in from the free-throw line extended unless that team is entitled to further possession. - An opponent of the free-throw shooter, a substitute free throw shall be awarded to the free-throw shooter. - Both teams, on the last free throw, a jump ball situation occurs.